Anthony Caro: Work

-Anthony Caro encountered modernism at art school, and when working as a studio assistant to Henry Moore from 1951-53.
+Anthony Caro encountered modernism at art school, and when working as a studio assistant to Henry Moore from 1951 to 1953.
 In 1955 he exhibited two sculptures in the group exhibition New Painters and Painter-Sculptors at the Institute of Contemporary Art, London and in 1956 he had his first solo show at Galleria del Naviglio in Milan.

 In 1959 Caro was awarded a Ford Foundation scholarship to undertake a research trip to the United States of America, which radically changed his approach to sculpture.
 During this trip he met the critic Clement Greenberg, as well as the colour field painters Kenneth Noland, Helen Frankenthaler and Robert Motherwell, for the first time.
 After being introduced to the American sculptor David Smith, he abandoned his earlier figurative work and started constructing sculptures by welding or bolting together pieces of steel such as I-beams, steel plates and meshes.
 Twenty Four Hours (1960), in Tate Britain since 1975, is one of his earliest abstract sculptures in painted steel.
 Often the finished piece was then painted in a bold flat colour.

 Caro found international success in the late 1950s.
 He is often credited with the significant innovation of removing the sculpture from its plinth, building upon the steps David Smith and Constantin Brâncuși had taken.
 Caro's sculptures are usually self-supporting and sit directly on the floor.
 In doing so, they remove a barrier between the work and the viewer, who is invited to approach and interact with the sculpture from all sides.

-In 1963 Caro moved to Bennington, Vermont, where he made a prolific body of abstract, brightly coloured sculptures, including Slow Movement (1965), which is now part of the Arts Council Collection.
+In 1963 Caro moved to Bennington, Vermont, where he made a body of abstract, brightly coloured sculptures, including Slow Movement (1965), which is now part of the Arts Council Collection.
 In 1964 he opened his first exhibition in New York at the Andre Emmerich Gallery, showcasing these bold new works.

 From 1970 onwards, Caro began to make sculptures in rusted, then varnished or waxed, steel.
 In 1972 he made a significant series of sculptures at Ripamonte Factory in Veduggio, which included fourteen new works in soft edge roll end steel.
-This way of working continued, and from 1974-1976 Caro worked at York Steel Company Factory in Toronto, where he produced 37 large-scale sculptures later known as the Flats series.
+This way of working continued, and from 1974 to 1976 Caro worked at York Steel Company Factory in Toronto, where he produced 37 large-scale sculptures later known as the Flats series.